stephenjohnlimb/ek9/README.md

           stdout.println("Hello, World")
     //EOF

+### Development Environment
+To help developers get started there is a [VSCode Extension](https://github.com/stephenjohnlimb/vscode-ek9-ls) that has code snippets and syntax highlighting.

+Once the compiler has been fully developed, the extension will be published, but at present it is only available as source code from GitHub.

 ### Structure and Source Code Layout
 Broadly speaking layout is a mix of Python and YAML style with indentation and whitespace rather than **{** **}**.
 This also includes the **Pascal** type approach of creating sections for **constructs** (i.e., as section for constants).